 After the home is purchased, the buyer uses an escrow account to pay property taxes and home insurance charges incurred as a homeowner.
 The mortgage loan servicer makes these payments for you, and has direct access to the escrow account.
 Mortgage lenders prefer escrow accounts especially for property tax payments, as they don’t want the property, backed by their mortgage loan, to fall behind in taxes and risk a tax lien on the property.
 The same thinking applies to homeowner’s insurance, where the lender can’t afford the homeowner to miss payments, and thus risk losing insurance coverage on the property.

 For homeowners dealing with an escrow account, a good rule of thumb is to expect to pay two months’ worth of taxes and insurance into the escrow account at closing.
 Typically, once per year your mortgage lender will review your escrow account to make sure you have sufficient funds in your escrow account to cover property tax and home insurance payments.

 PRIVATE MORTGAGE INSURANCE (PMI): Private mortgage insurance, also called PMI, is a type of mortgage insurance you are required to pay for if you are financing more than 80% of the home’s appraised value.
 Like other kinds of mortgage insurance, PMI protects the lender—not you—if you stop making payments on your loan.
 PMI is the term commonly used for conventional mortgage.
 With FHA loans, it is known as the annual Mortgage Insurance Premium (MIP).
 There is no PMI on VA Loans.

-Call Me @ 860.945.9284 to discuss the right mortgage option for your family and to take advantage of my Jump Start Mortgage Pre-Approval service.
+Confused?
+Let Me help put the pieces of your puzzle together.
+Call Me @ 860.945.9284 to discuss the right mortgage option for your family and to take advantage of my FREE Mortgage “Jump Start” Pre-Approval service.